Moonlington/tabletopfloreblog/content/posts/Delta Green, my new favorite TTRPG/index.md

 >I just finished running BLACKSAT from Control Group in my own group and despite reading the adventure twice before running I felt like I was stumbling following a pre-written adventure which is not my usual forte.
 HUGE respect for Flore.
 >
 >To close, the too long; did not read is I love my friends and Flore put his heart and soul into this, and I hope he can see how much we appreciated his effort.

+Another one of my players said this:
+> Big fan of the bonds/sanity system because it allows for organic storytelling and makes a gameplay aspect a story aspect as well (if you have no-one any more you go nuts more easily, makes sense).
+I think one thing I disliked isn't really a problem with the system but more with my mindset going in, the dnd-type mindset where you're trying to look at inventory and stats and trying to use all that because it's there - you generally don't need to.
+>
+>THAT SAID I do think there's WAY too many skills and they could be a bit more generalized, like even if points are kind of fake it does feel bad to make your character great at heavy machinery which then just straight up doesn't come up.
+It feels like an artifact of an older, more classic ttrpg.
+The most fun ones are the bonus art/language ones, there should be more of that (like weird specializations that only come up once but are relevant in the moment).

 ![Our Miro Board](img/miro.png "The Miro Board for our campaign, organized entirely by my players.")
 ## What's next for me?